 This whole experience has made me realize that for-profit hospitals may be just as bad as for-profit health insurance.
 Hospitals have financial incentive to stop supportive care for people on Medicare (like my father) because Medicare pays a flat rate to the hospital for a patient’s stay (I’m grossly simplifying here, but this is a problem).
 Human life should take precedence over profits for shareholders.

+Above all else, make sure your parents and loved ones know that you love them.
+Tell them every chance you get.
 I was grateful that my brother, sister and I were able to express that to my dad many times every day he was in the hospital, but I wish I had told him that sooner.
 I believe that the more loved people feel, the more likely they are to take care of themselves so they and their loved ones can enjoy life to the fullest extent.

 Stephanie Siler is one of Pat Siler’s four children (along with Doug, Dana and the late Paul Siler).
 She is a researcher in educational psychology and studies science learning in particular.
 If you have a message for Stephanie, send an email to firstname.lastname@example.org.